 Billie Holiday is so cannonised, it’s easy to forget she was one hell of a rebel.
 Bursting onto the jazz scene of the 1930s, while racial segregation and lynchings persisted, her style & rhythmic sensibility helped seed glam, punk and grunge.
 Billie worked hard and lived precariously.
 Ex-call-girl, rape survivor, in surviving radio interviews she is self-depracating.
 Yet her singing voice is sugary and blood-spat, slashing a line between your pleasure and her pain, tugging the suture ever closer into her wounds.
 Punk girls and Hip-Hop queens like Azealia Banks owe Billie a debt.
 And protestors today fighting the murders of Blacks, queers and women might find in this recalcitrant political star an individualist who was never afraid to get personal.
 Listen to her today and you’ll hear a woman singing like she’s been punched in the ovaries.
 Watch her in majestic, sombre form at the premature end of her life and you see a woman fully in charge.

 Born Elinore Harris, to a single teenage mother, Billie was beaten by relatives and wrongfully imprisoned, first in a brutal Catholic reformatory after a neighbour raped her as a little girl of 11.
 Next she was jailed in a notorious woman’s prison, when, as a sex worker, she refused an admirer who trumped up charges against her.
 Emerging, she quit hustling and sang for tips in a nightclub in Harlem.
 She walked into The Log Cabin hungry from the street and sang ‘Trav’lin Light’.
 The clientele put down their drinks and cried.
 Her career had begun.

 The young Frank Sinatra said he aimed at Billie’s revolutionary diction: Billie whines and glides, trickling out the sticky carrion of her heart.
 You go all the way for Billie or you don’t, to paraphrase her song, ‘All or Nothing At All”.
-Never shying from sluttishness, she sings that one like a choosy floozy.
-Her songs, including those she wrote herself, from the heart-lifting beauty of ‘Our love is different’ (1939), to the blighted romance in ‘Don’t Explain’ (1944), are sung at the brink of degeneration.
+Never shying from sluttishness, her songs, including those she wrote herself, from the heart-lifting beauty of ‘Our love is different’ (1939), to the blighted romance in ‘Don’t Explain’ (1944), are sung at the brink of degeneration.